sahassan012/IllinoisLicensePlateSearch/README.md

 Number of probes indicate how many times the program probed the hashtable and how well the hash function is working.
 In the above example, there were 6 license plates stored for 6 probes, meaning there were no collisions.

-The number of probes should rougly be double the amount of valid license plates.
+For an efficient implementation, the number of probes should rougly be double the amount of valid license plates.

 ## How to run(from command-line)
 Use the makefile by entering: